dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 ![Alt text](resources/mdksel.png)

+If it still says device not found, ignore it.
 After all that, you'll be greeted with this:

 ![Alt text](resources/mdkhome.png)